Scifabric/pybossa/doc/model.rst

   DELETE http://{pybossa-site-url}/api/{domain-object}/{id}[?api_key=API-KEY]

 .. note::
-    Some DELETE actions require to authenticate & authorize the request.
+    Some DELETE actions may require to authenticate & authorize the request.
 Use the ?api_key arguement to pass the **API-KEY**.

 Example Usage